pjournal/boun01-tugrulozsoy/index.md

 ## Welcome to Tugrul's Github Page

-This is my [Progress Journal website](https://pjournal.github.io/boun01-tugrulozsoy/) created for IE 48A course at Boğaziçi University.
+This is my progress journal website created for IE 48A course at Boğaziçi University.
 You can also visit my personal [Github](https://github.com/tugrulozsoy).

 ## Assignments